 8. Not understanding soil

-There are many types of soil but there are two main ways of categorising it.
+There are many types of soil but there are two main ways of categorizing it.
 The first is classing its acidity levels into ‘Acid’, ‘Neutral’, and ‘Alkaline’ and these will determine which plants will like the taste of your soil and if they’ll grow well.
 More on the importance of testing for soil pH

-Soil consistency and particle types are described as ‘Clay’, ‘Chalk’, ‘Loam’, ‘Silt’, ‘Sand’, and ‘Peat’ and each of these will have attributes that describe how free draining and nutrient rich the soil is.
+Soil consistency and particle types are described as ‘Clay’, ‘Chalk’, ‘Loam’, ‘Silt’, ‘Sand’, and ‘Peat’ and each of these will have attributes that describe how free draining and nutrient-rich the soil is.
 You can find out what type of soil you have with a Soil Test Kit and by having a look at the soil itself.

-If you find that you have challenging soil, you can amend it by adding Garden Lime and Mushroom Compost to neutralise acidity.
+If you find that you have challenging soil, you can amend it by adding Garden Lime and Mushroom Compost to neutralize acidity.
 You add higher acidity manures and compost to your soil to make it more acidic.
-To reach your idea soil type may take years so the alternative is to build raised beds and fill them with soil and compost that reach your (and your crops’) expectations.
+To reach your ideal soil type may take years so the alternative is to build raised beds and fill them with soil and compost that reach your (and your crops’) expectations.